celery/celery/docs/tutorials/clickcounter.rst

 not good if you have millions of clicks a day.

 So what can you do?
-In this tutorial we will send the individual clicks as messages using ``carrot``, and then process them later with a ``celery`` periodic task.
+In this tutorial we will send the individual clicks as messages using ``kombu``, and then process them later with a ``celery`` periodic task.

-Celery and carrot is excellent in tandem, and while this might not be the perfect example, you'll at least see one example how of they can be used to solve a task.
+Celery and Kombu is excellent in tandem, and while this might not be the perfect example, you'll at least see one example how of they can be used to solve a task.